Pakistan Electronic Media Regulatory Authority: History

 The Pakistan Electronic Media Regulatory Authority (PEMRA) was promoted by the government as an open media policy reform and was fortified with strong regulatory teeth.
 The establishment of PEMRA was initiated in 2000, during President Musharraf's term; through the formation of the Regulatory Authority for Media Broadcast Organisations (RAMBO) which was mandated to improve standards of information, education and entertainment; expand the choice available to the people of Pakistan in the media for news, current affairs, religions knowledge, art, culture, science, technology, economic development, social sector concerns, music, sport, drama and other subjects of public and national interest; facilitate the devolution of responsibility and power to grass roots by improving the access to mass media at the local and community level; and lastly, to ensure accountability, transparency and good governance by optimising the free flow of information.

 Many pro-democratic campaigners consider this four-point mandate to be a solid foundation supporting democracy processes and comprehensive media liberalisation.
 However, the general opinion among media practitioners is that PEMRA only acted as a licence issuing office that has implemented regulatory barriers for broadcasters.
 "It is a Bhatta (money extortion in Urdu) body that collects money from broadcasting operators in a legal way.
 Nothing more can be expected." notes media law activist and journalist Matiullah Jan.

-The PEMRA laws were utilized by the Musharraf regime in his attempts to tame the media.
-Some stations were shut down and some were under severe harassments using these laws.
-The 12-member authority was dominated by bureaucrats and ex-police officers - a phenomenon that had been partly changed after the assumption of office by the present government.
-However, media activists are still not comfortable with the composition of the 12-member committee where they highlight the need of a greater representation from the media itself.
 "Regulation of the TV and Radio should be through the participation and representation of the stake holders.
 What must happen is the restructuring of the Board of PEMRA with independent eminent people.
 It is still full of bureaucrats and ex-policemen, so there you find lack of ownership," says Matiullah Jan.